A Fantasy Author's Adventures in Fiction & Life

 Sign Off

 I wouldn’t worry about, “I have attached x in accordance with your guidelines”.
-For an email submission -they’ll assume you have, unless you aggravate them by not following their guidelines.
+For an email submission -they’ll assume you have, unless you aggravate them by not following guidelines.
 But do thank the agent/ acquiring editor for taking the time to consider your work.

 Contact Details